ethannicholas/panda-old/docs/operatorOverloading.md

 add two `OperatorExample`s together.

-We can tell Panda how to add these objects together by providing an implementation of the `+` operator.
-There are two ways to do this, either as an instance method with one parameter:
+We can tell Panda how to add these objects together by providing an implementation of the `+` operator:

     function +(right:OperatorExample):OperatorExample {
         return new OperatorExample(value + right.value)
     }

-or a class method with two parameters:

-    @class
-    function +(left:OperatorExample, right:OperatorExample):OperatorExample {
-        return new OperatorExample(left.value + right.value)
-    }

-These two [functions](functions.html) are equivalent.
-The instance method operates on [self](self.html) and its single parameter, while the [class method](annotations.html#class) receives two parameters.
-If you define either of these two functions and recompile the example, it will now run and produce output similar to:
+If you define this function and recompile the example, it will now run and produce output similar to:

     OperatorExample<37027776>